Look as You Leap: Planning Simultaneous Motion and Perception for High-DOF Robots: Discussion

 While our work focuses on object and face detection, the underlying framework is general and applicable to other perception-driven tasks such as semantic mapping, affordance detection, or visual servoing.
 PS-PRM serves as a bridge between motion generation and high-level perception, enabling robots to make informed decisions that account for both geometry and visibility constraints.

 This direction opens several promising avenues for future research.
-First, while the neural surrogate model significantly reduces computation time, it is currently trained offline under fixed environmental conditions.
-Future work could explore domain adaptation techniques or continual learning strategies to generalize across environments and sensor configurations.
+First, while the neural surrogate model significantly reduces computation time and is robot- and environment-agnostic, it is currently trained offline for a fixed set of objects and under a limited set of environmental settings, such as light conditions.
+Future work could explore domain adaptation techniques or continual learning strategies to generalize across environments, sensor configurations or object types.
 Second, incorporating uncertainty estimates from the surrogate model may enhance robustness, particularly in ambiguous or noisy scenes.
-Third, learning joint representations that fuse geometry, semantics, and visibility could yield tighter integration between perception and planning, especially in occlusion-heavy settings.
+Third, there remains opportunities for further GPU parallelization, such as incorporating ideas from~\cite{akinc2005probabilistic} to further accelerate PRM construction and query.
+An interesting extension of this work is to explore how the framework can be adapted to a broader range of perception tasks and application domains, such as semantic segmentation or 3D reconstruction.

 Finally, real-world deployments in assistive and collaborative environments, such as smart homes and healthcare, will require consideration of social and ethical factors.
 For example, in nursing applications, robots may need to detect faces, interpret gestures, and maintain situational awareness while respecting privacy.
 Although this work is focused on training simulations, a natural extension is to integrate privacy-preserving constraints into the planning process~\cite{shome2023privacy}, allowing robots to intelligently navigate and perceive while adhering to user-centered constraints.